The Deligne-Mumford operad as a trivialization of the circle action: The Berger-Moerdijk Model Structure for Operads

 Given a point $o\in W(O)_n$, we obtain a point of $O_n$ by composing the operations in the corresponding tree.
 This results in a functorial map of operads $W(O)\to O$ which is (essentially by construction) a homotopy equivalence, see \cite[Theorem 5.1]{berger_moerdijk_bv}.

-The $W$ construction is useful for replacing maps of operads by cofibrations.
-Namely, we have the following theorem. \begin{theorem}[{\cite[Proposition~6.6]{berger_moerdijk_bv}}] If $O\to O'$ is a map of operads which is a cofibration on the level of $\fS$-equivariant graded spaces, then $W(O)\to W(O')$ is a cofibration. \end{theorem} In particular, the $W$-construction is a functorial cofibrant replacement in the Str\o m model category structure.
-Moreover, if the spaces $O_n$ are homotopy equivalent to CW complexes (as is the case for the operads we are interested in), the $W$-construction is a cofibrant replacement in the mixed model category structure.
+The $W$-construction is useful for replacing maps of operads by cofibrations.
+Namely, we have the following theorem. \begin{theorem}[{\cite[Proposition~6.6]{berger_moerdijk_bv}}] If $O\to O'$ is a map of operads which is a cofibration on the level of $\fS$-equivariant graded spaces, then $W(O)\to W(O')$ is a cofibration. \end{theorem}